besure94/pig-latin/README.md

 3. Split string into array of words.
 4. Loop through each word.
 5. Check whether each word starts with vowel or not.
 If word starts with vowel, add 'way' to the end of word.
-**6. Check whether each words starts with one or more consecutive consonants.
-Move all of the first consecutive consonants to the end and add 'ay'.**
+6. Check whether each words starts with one or more consecutive consonants.
+Move all of the first consecutive consonants to the end and add 'ay'.
-	* Fix logic on lines 19-23.
 7. Check whether the first consonants include 'qu', move the 'q' and 'u' to the end and add 'ay'.
 8. Return pig latin phrase.